ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 There are some caveats in Keeper reconfiguration implementation:

 - Only incremental reconfiguration is supported.
 Requests with non-empty `new_members` are declined.
-- Unlike ZooKeeper, there is no way to wait on cluster reconfiguration by submitting a `sync` command.
-  New config will be _eventually_ applied but with no time guarantees.

-### Implementation details

   ClickHouse Keeper implementation relies on NuRaft API to change membership dynamically.
 NuRaft has a way to add a single server or remove a single server, one at a time.
 This means each change to configuration (each part of `joining`, each part of `leaving`) must be decided on separately.
 Thus there is no bulk reconfiguration available as it would be misleading for end users.

   Changing server type (participant/learner) isn't possible either as it's not supported by NuRaft, and the only way would be to remove and add server, which again would be misleading.

-So, on each node we need to invoke NuRaft functions that in turn would add an internal command to the replicated log.
-Unfortunately, we can't rely on leadership while applying `reconfig` command results on a node and query NuRaft only from a leader.
-An example is a cluster of three nodes A, B, C. When `reconfig` arrives to A, leader is B, when it arrives to B, leader is C, when it arrives to C, leader is A. In that case configuration would be thought to be committed (log item applied to all nodes) but in fact it would be lost.

-So, each node writes proposed configuration to its own `/keeper/config` and adds proposed updates to its own config update queue upon command receive.
-Another thread picks up updates from this queue and tries to commit them one-by-one into the replicated log.
-Committing an update may fail, in that case thread waits and tries again.
-This guarantees each reconfiguration part will be _eventually_ applied at the cost of duplicating config update messages on every node.
+- `from_version` field is not used.
+All request with set `from_version` are declined.
+- Unlike ZooKeeper, there is no way to wait on cluster reconfiguration by submitting a `sync` command.
+  New config will be _eventually_ applied but with no time guarantees.
+- You can't use returned `znodestat`.